Dog Bite Lawyers in Atlanta, Georgia

 A motion for summary judgment cannot be based on “an inference […] which is too uncertain or speculative or which raises merely a conjecture or possibility."
 Harper v.
 Robinson, 263 Ga.
 App.
 727, 728 (1) (589 SE2d 295) (2003).
 Thus, it is for a jury to assess the credibility of the witnesses and to determine whether the defendant’s conduct amounted to careless management or letting the dog go at liberty.This is a good example of a plaintiff going on the offensive using the statute.
 Normally, it is the defense attorney is filing a motion for summary judgment, trying to get the case kicked out.

 Folks who have been injured should always deeply consider seeking the aid of experienced counsel.
-The Atlanta negligence attorneys at the Simon Law Firm have particularized experience with animal injury
+The Atlanta negligence attorneys at Christopher Simon Attorney at Law have particularized experience with animal injury

 cases, and they are prepared to answer the questions you may have about a possible claim.
 Feel free to contact us if you are interested in a free case consultation.